-i NOTE: Availability varies by country/region and product, and some services may not be available in your country/region.
+(i) NOTE: Availability varies by country and product, and some services may not be available in your country.

-i NOTE: If you do not have an active Internet connection, you can find contact information about your purchase invoice, packing slip, bill, or Dell product catalog.
+() NOTE: If you do not have an active internet connection, you can find contact information on your purchase invoice, packing slip, bill, or Dell product catalog.